MarcusTrindade/marcus-trindade-web-site/README.md

-# Marcus Trindade WEBSITE
+# Marcus Trindade Web Site

-[] Utilizar como inspiração o layout do site https://priceless-kepler-06d70c.netlify.app/#about-me [] Incrementar uma feature utilizando javascript
+This is my website and was inspired on website of [Ada Lovelace](https://priceless-kepler-06d70c.netlify.app/#about-me)